curtislarson/mdx-blog/README.md

 # mdx-blog (WIP)

-Build a blog with MDX support.
-Compile to HTML or serve on demand.
+Build a blog with [MDX](https://mdxjs.com/).
 Right now still a rough work in progress.

+## Features

+- Serve a directory and render `mdx` files on the fly
+- Compile to html and deploy to a static host.
+- Import `mdx` or `jsx` files from other `mdx` files.
+- Frontmatter support

 ## TODO